 The top limitation of traditional dictionaries is to offer definitions for single-word terms only.
 They accept no more than one word as a search term.
 Another restriction relates to verbs.
 They present only their meanings, letting their conjugations out of your sight.
-And if you are looking for the real meaning behind English expressions, they can't help you either.

 An English Augmented Dictionary unlocks all limitations in traditional dictionaries and goes further.

 It supports a full/partial phrase as a search term.

 In a traditional dictionary, you can't check if a set of two or more words express the intention you have in mind.
 If you are not an English native speaker, that issue is far more frequent.
 A common situation is to make sure about the correct prepositions.
 Spelling and grammar checkers will tell you whether they are incorrect, but it is not enough.
 In the following examples, both prepositions are correct: a) I am in the hospital, b) I am at the hospital.
 Yet, they have very different meanings.
 Exploring the context of references found by an English Augmented Dictionary in popular publications is all you need to clear up doubts like this.

 You can also make sure if a metaphor used in your mother language keeps working in English.

 Irregular verbs are always a trap for non-native English speakers.
 More than revealing their meanings, an English Augmented Dictionary presents to you all the forms you can conjugate a verb.